 8.2.3 gNB-CU-UP E1 Setup

-Editor’s note: Procedure names are still FFS.

 8.2.3.1 General

 The purpose of the gNB-CU-UP E1 Setup procedure is to exchange application level data needed for the gNB-CU-UP and the gNB-CU-CP to correctly interoperate on the E1 interface.
-This procedure shall be the first E1AP procedure triggered after a TNL association has become operational.
 The procedure uses non-UE associated signalling.

 This procedure erases any existing application level configuration data in the two nodes and replaces it by the one received.
 This procedure also re-initialises the E1AP UE-related contexts (if any) and erases all related signalling connections in the two nodes like a Reset procedure would do.